SmarterApp/RDW_Documentation/deploy/Upgrade.v2_4_0.AWS.md

 This can happen after the upgrade with the services running; any attempt to create a sandbox from an existing (old) dataset will fail until the dataset is regenerated.
     * TODO - simplest is to regenerate datasets from existing (now migrated) deployments
 * [ ] Embargo settings.
-    * TODO - depending on previous steps it may be necessary for DevOps to set embargo settings, not sure yet
+The data migration scripts set all previous years results for all subjects to "Released", and all current year results to "Loading".
+If that is not correct, a DevOps user should use the admin UI to set the desired embargo settings.

 ### Smoke Test